 DHA will provide bidding assistance to the County.
 This will include consultation and interpretation of the contract documents and assisting the County in preparing addenda to the PS&E, and attending pre-bid or construction meetings and bid openings.

-Construction phase support services would be negotiated following the bid opening as a separate contract, or as an amendment to this agreement.
+Construction phase support services will be negotiated for approval with the construction project authorization, either as a separate contract or as an amendment to this agreement.

 [END OF SCOPE OF WORK]

 EXHIBIT B